johnwcowan/pdp8x/arch.md

 called the *current page*.
 The page whose lowest address is the BASE register is called the *base page*.
-Finally, the page whose lowest address is in the SBASE register ia called the *stack page*.
+Finally, the page whose lowest address is in the STACK register ia called the *stack page*.
 These are the only pages that are directly addressable.